PolaricServer/webapp2/README.md

 # webapp2
-Re-write/port of client webapp.
-Based on OpenLayers 4+ and it is a hope that this will be more modular and more user- and developer friendly.
-There are some options in designing this: Make a complete application, an extensible application with core map browsing functionality or an application framework.
-Ideas and contributions are welcome.
+Re-write of client webapp.
+It is based on OpenLayers 4+ and it is my hope that this will be more modular and more user- and developer friendly.
+It is mainly dsesigned as a libarary/application framework that can be instantiated as specific applications.
+It comes with an example setup as a tracking-application using a Polaric Server backend.
+Currently, the following modules are being implemented.

+* Core.
+A basic map-browser that can be set up with map layers and with a framework for popup widgets.
+* Layer Editor.
+Widgets for letting the user edit his/her own map-layers (currently supporting WFS and WMS).
+* Tracking.
+Display trackers/objects as features in a map-layer.
+It uses the Polaric Server backend to get updates wia websocket and JSON.

 Demo on http://test.aprs.no

 Old webapp code is in https://github.com/PolaricServer/webapp

-mapbrowser:
-  Map browser javascript code.
-Can be instantiated and configured to an application.

 ## Example setup:
-  test.js and index.html is a test webapp that instantiate a map browser.
-  Map layer config is in mapconfig.js

-  stylesheets polaric.css and popup.css
+  test.js and index.html is an example application setup with menus, etc..
+Feel free to experiment.
+  An application can be configured mapconfig.js.
+Feel free to experiment.

+  stylesheets in style/ subdirectory.

-  To run this you will also need OpenLayers (ol.js and ol.css), Jquery (jquery.js), Jquery-ui (jquery-ui/*) and Proj4 (proj4.js) placed in a subdirectory called lib.
+  To run this you will also need external code like OpenLayers (ol.js and ol.css), Jquery (jquery.js), Jquery-ui (jquery-ui/*) and Proj4 (proj4.js), etc. These are placed in a subdirectory called lib.

   Use compile-js.sh to minify the javascript code.

-  For development use index-debug.html instead of index.html.
+  For development use index-dev.html instead of index.html.

 ## Licence
 This is free software.
 License is GNU Affero General Public License.
 See <http://www.gnu.org/licenses/>.